Scenery generator: Applications

 Scenery generators are commonly used in movies, animations, 3D rendering, and video games.
 For example, Industrial Light & Magic used E-on Vue to create the fictional environments for Pirates of the Caribbean: Dead Man's Chest.
 In such live-action cases, a 3D model of the generated environment is rendered and blended with live-action footage.
 Scenery generated by the software may also be used to create completely computer-generated scenes.
 In the case of animated movies such as Kung Fu Panda, the raw generation is assisted by hand-painting to accentuate subtle details.
-Environment elements not commonly associated with landscapes, such as ocean waves have also been handled by the software.
+Environmental elements not commonly associated with landscapes, such as ocean waves, have also been handled by the software.

 Scenery generation is used in most 3D based video-games.
 These typically use either custom or purchased engines that contain their own scenery generators.
 For some games they tend to use a procedurally generated terrain.
 These typically use a form of height mapping and use of Perlin noise.
-This will create a grid that with one point in a 2D coordinate will create the same heightmap as it is pseudo-random, meaning it will result in the same output with the same input.
+This will create a grid that with one point in a 2D coordinate will create the same heightmap as it is pseudorandom, meaning it will result in the same output with the same input.
 This can then easily be translated into the product 3D image.
 These can then be changed from the editor tools in most engines if the terrain will be custom built.
 With recent developments neural networks can be built to create or texture the terrain based on previously suggested artwork or heightmap data.
 These would be generated using algorithms that have been able to identify images and similarities between them.
 With the info the machine can take other heightmaps and render a very similar looking image to the style image.
 This can be used to create similar images in example a Studio Ghibli or Van Gogh art-style.